apache/spark/docs/sql-ref-syntax-qry-select-like.md

 ### Description

 A LIKE predicate is used to search for a specific pattern.
-LIKE predicate also supports multiple patterns with predicate quantifiers includes `SOME`, `ANY`, `ALL`.
+LIKE predicate also supports multiple patterns with predicate quantifiers include `SOME`, `ANY`, `ALL`.

 ### Syntax